EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 ### Electing a Proposal

 - A Proposal succeeds if it is continuously Supported by more than 80% of [eligible participants](#voting) for 2 weeks.
-- Eligible participant consideration will be based on the current governance mode.
-The voting rules of each mode is mentioned [here](#evernode-labs-special-rights)
+- Consideration of support average for an election is based on the current governance mode.
+The voting rules of each mode is mentioned [here](#evernode-labs-special-rights).
+(Thess thresholds are kept in hook states in the governance configuration.)
 - If a Proposal succeeds all other existing Proposals for that Hook are Purged and their staked EVRs are added to the Epoch’s reward pool.
 - The Proposer of the successful proposal gets all their staked EVRs back.
-- This 2 weeks period and 80% votes thresholds are defined in the governance configuration which is in hook states.

 ### Governance mode changing

-- Evernode Labs has a the full control over changing the mode from Piloted to Co-Piloted or Auto-Piloted
+- Evernode Labs has the authority to change the mode from Piloted to Co-Piloted or Auto-Piloted
-- When the network is in Co-Piloted or Auto-Piloted modes, The piloted mode candidate is created automatically and standard voting rules in the current mode are considered for it's election.
+- When the network is in Co-Piloted or Auto-Piloted modes, The piloted mode candidate is created automatically and standard voting rules in the current mode are considered for its' election.
-- This candidate doesn't have a expiry, it's life is indefinite.
+- This candidate doesn't have a expiry, its' life is indefinite.
 - When this candidate gets elected, the mode is changed to Piloted and Evernode Labs gains the full control over the governance.

 ### Evernode Labs Special Rights